matthewabbott/terrarium-webchat/README.md

 # terrarium-webchat

 Web chat harness for Terra (GLM-4.5 running in `terrarium-agent`).
-The goal is to serve a gated chat widget on **mbabbott.com** by relaying visitor messages through a GraphQL service on the VPS and back to Terra via an outbound-only worker.
+The goal is to serve a gated chat widget on **mbabbott.com** by relaying visitor messages through a lightweight Express + WebSocket relay on the VPS and back to Terra via an outbound-only worker.

 ## Repo Layout